Photo Credit: www.BigStockPhoto.com

 “I HAVE A POLICY.”

-Examples include, “I have a policy to never lend money to friends or family members,” or, “I have a policy to never make significant purchases without first speaking to my wife (or husband, or partner).”
+Examples include, “I have a policy never to lend money to friends or family members” or, “I have a policy never to make significant purchases without first speaking to my wife (or husband, or partner).”

 “I HAVE PLANS.”